The Zephyr Project community encompasses a number of smaller communities, each with its own focus, needs, and methods for communicating.

 We are excited that you have decided to join us in contributing to the Zephyr Project!

-We invite you to check out the Contributors Guide on our Zephyr Project Wiki to learn more about our development model, development BKMs, coding conventions, etc. so that you can start contributing appropriately.
+We invite you to check out the Contributors Guide to learn more about our development model, development BKMs, coding conventions, etc. so that you can start contributing appropriately.

 Do also take the time to check our community guidelines and join in the conversations!